PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 ## Tigress

-Make a second symbolic link from your home directory to tigress:
+Make a second symbolic link from your home directory to `/tigress`:

 ```
 $ cd ~
-$ ln --symbolic /tigress/<YourNetID> grs   # Tiger, Della, Perseus and (for some) Traverse
+$ ln --symbolic /tigress/<YourNetID> grs   # Della, Stellar, Tiger, Traverse
 ```

 Can you think of another symbolic link that could be used to speed-up your workflow?
 Maybe `prj -> /projects/ATURING`?